How to Watch Local TV Without Cable

 We use a Mohu Leaf 50 on both of our TVs, and they work great.
 The Mohu Leaf, like many other digital antennas, is simple to use and install and is relatively inexpensive.

 In fact, with the Mohu Leaf we connected it to our TV with an included coaxial cable (just like the kind you use for your expensive cable box), plugged it into the wall, and placed it on top of our TV stand.

 That was it.
-Within a few minutes, we were ready to watch TV.
+Within a few minutes, we were watching TV.
 Many other antennas work the same way, and if I can do it I know others can too since I’m technically challenged.

-We get several dozen local channels with our antenna so we can catch any network show we want to watch.
+We get several dozen local channels with our antenna so we can watch any network show we want.
 The number of channels you receive varies based on the city you live in, as well as your location relative to broadcast locations.

 You can use Antenna Web to find the strength of broadcast signals in your area and what stations you can expect to receive when you cut the cord.